pawvascript/pawvascript/README.md

 ## Introduction
 Ever wish that JavaScript had less symbols and more dogs?
 We did, so we made PawvaScript!

-PawvaScript is an object-oriented scripting language designed to make JavaScript more programmer-friendly.
-PawvaScript draws on many fundamentals from JavaScript but replaces confusing symbols with clear terms, adds types to help with debugging, and adds some dog related stuff just for fun.
+PawvaScript is an object-oriented scripting language designed to make JavaScript more programmer-friendly (so friendly that your dog could learn it, probably).
+PawvaScript draws on many fundamentals from JavaScript but replaces confusing symbols with clearer, readable-English terms, adds types to help with debugging, and throws in some dog related stuff just for fun.

 ## Features
 * Language for scripting